keadex/keadex/README.md

 💡 Do you have ideas you’d like to share?
 Are you interested in contributing to Keadex or learning more about it?
 Feel free to reach out to me on my [Discord channel](https://discord.gg/utCqK9jzJW), or explore the Keadex [website](https://keadex.dev) and [documentation](https://keadex.dev/docs) for more information!

-> [!IMPORTANT]
-> Maintaining open-source solutions demands significant effort, especially since it’s not my primary job.
-However, Keadex is my passion, and I genuinely enjoy working on it.
-> If you appreciate Keadex applications or libraries, I’m not asking for a coffee or a donation.
-Instead, simply star ⭐ this repository and share 📣 it with your teams, colleagues, or community!

 ## Packages

 ### Applications